dansysanalyst/powergrid-doc/docs/table/column-summary.md

 | (bool) $footer  | If is `true`, Powergrid will create a row in the footer of the table.     | false   |

-::: warning
+::: warning ⚠️ WARNING
  This will pre-process all the data in your database to work with the sum of all records. **->get()**, in all cases, only one request is made;
 :::

 Example: